redlibrarian/redlibrarian.github.io/_posts/2019-10-24-aftermaths-and-new-beginnings.markdown

 In *Black Reconstruction in America*, a classic of social justice and of historical materialism, W.E.B.
-Du Bois' concern is with the aftermath of the Civil War and "the part which Black folk pl;ayed in the attempt to reconstruct democracy in America".
+Du Bois' concern is with the aftermath of the Civil War and "the part which Black folk played in the attempt to reconstruct democracy in America".
 He devotes the first two chapters to the condition of Black workers (both slaves and free) and poor immigrant white workers.
 He argues that, partly through competition, and partly